 Once the adult Bill had the sense of re-attachment to his seven-year-old self, we proceeded with the healing.
 He indicated the fear and sadness about Mom’s abuse, “all the times and all the ways it wasn’t safe to be” at a “10” on the 0-10 affect measurement scale.
 I asked, “Where do you feel ‘it wasn’t safe to be’ is stored in your body?”
 His hand moved to the solar plexus.
 During the process, memories of other times ‘it wasn’t safe to be’ surfaced and cleared.

 In this case, adult Bill did the healing for himself, seven, and Jack.
 In other cases, the rescued/recovered parts are asked to help, and the adult shows and tells them how to do EFT (“tap along with me like this”) or any other modality we choose and they do it as “we” instead of just the adult client.
 “Even though mom beat us with the belt…”

-Twelve hours later, Bill called to report the itching was gone and the sores had improved about 50%.
+Twelve hours later, Bill called to report the itching was gone and the sores had improved by about 50%.
 Within two weeks, they were gone.

 A few months later, Bill came to talk at a workshop I taught for a group of therapists and nurses.
-He told the class there’s no trace of either psoriasis or the scarring on his skin as he pulled up his shirt and turned his back to them.
+He told the class there was no trace of either psoriasis or the scarring on his skin as he pulled up his shirt and turned his back to them.
 He feels whole, and he’s happy and at peace for the first time in his life.
 According to his psychiatrist, he’s had no further suicidal ideations.